CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Appendix

 \subsection{Hardware Configurations and Data-sharing Approaches}

-All experiments included in this paper are conducted with Python 3.6 and PyTorch 1.6.0 environment on Tesla V100 GPUs.
-The hardware is affiliated to the Turing AI Computing Cloud (TACC)\footnote{https://turing.ust.hk/tacc.html} maintained by the iSING Lab at HKUST\footnote{https://ising.cse.ust.hk/}.
+The experiments presented in this paper were conducted using Python 3.6 and PyTorch 1.6.0 in a computing environment equipped with Tesla V100 GPUs, which are affiliated with our computing platform.

-To empower smart city applications including transportation, healthcare, finance, etc., we are building TACC, an open platform that provides high performance computing resources, massive smart city data including our CityNet, and state-of-the-art machine learning algorithmic paradigms.
-Researchers can train their own machine learning models on CityNet on TACC equipped with GPUs and RDMA for free.
-We plan to open the platform to the the academic community in Hong Kong by December 2021, and to the global researchers by June 2022.
+To facilitate the development of smart city applications in various domains, such as transportation, healthcare, and finance, we are currently constructing an open platform that provides high-performance computing resources, extensive smart city data, including our CityNet dataset, and cutting-edge algorithmic paradigms.
+Researchers are welcome to utilize our platform to train their own machine learning models on CityNet, which is available for free on our cluster equipped with GPUs and RDMA.